alopezrivera/mpl_plotter/README.md

 # MPL Plotter

-This library is a personal project I started to stop loosing time making plots while writing technical documents.
+This library is a personal project I started to stop loosing time making plots while writing technical documents, as well as learn some Python along the way.
 The API might change, and the defaults might not be your cup of tea, but it's saved quite some time for me, so I hope it does the trick for you!

 `Antonio Lopez Rivera, 2020`